Competency based interview questions are designed to explore how you performed and demonstrated a specific competency in previous work situations.

 Tenacity and energy are core competency requirements for sales jobs.
 View more competency based interview questions for sales at Sales Interview Questions

-Behavioral Interview Questions that explore problem-solving, initiative and judgment.
+Behavioral Interview Questions that explore initiative and judgment.

-Sample Competency Based Interview Questions and answers for the competencies of stress tolerance, resilience and adaptability.
+Competency Based Interview Questions and answers for the competencies of stress tolerance and resilience

 Complete list of Behavioral Based Interview Questions